 The Great Plains were the last Native American holdout in America.
-As settlers colonized the far west before the Civil War, few had put down roots in the Plains due to its dry weather and large Indian population.
+As settlers colonized the far west before the Civil War, few had put down roots in the Plains due to its dry weather and large Indigenous populations.

 By the late 1860s, most Native Americans had been forced onto so-called Indian reservations or killed outright.
 Vowing to avoid the same fate, the Plains Indians settled in for a long and fierce holdout.

-The more the whites needlessly slaughtered buffalo, the angrier the Indians grew.
+The more the white colonizers needlessly slaughtered buffalo, the angrier Indigenous people grew.
 Some staged brutal attacks on settlers and railroad workers without regard to age or gender.

 Custer went AWOL and was court-martialed by the U.S. Army.

-Custer’s first assignment was helping Major General Winfield S. Hancock carry out a shock-and-awe campaign to overwhelm the Indians.
+Custer’s first assignment was helping Major General Winfield S. Hancock carry out a shock-and-awe campaign to overwhelm the tribal nations.
 At the end of the campaign, Custer deserted and joined his wife at Fort Riley.
 He was court-martialed in 1867 and suspended without rank and pay for one year.

-The fact that Custer—a highly-decorated and well-respected commander—deserted left many of his men and his superiors perplexed and rankled.
+The fact that Custer—a highly-decorated and well-respected commander—deserted perplexed many of his men and his superiors.
 It also demonstrated his inclination to make rash decisions, a trait that some say would have deadly consequences later.

-Despite Custer’s now-tarnished reputation, the army still needed him to fight Indians.
-In September 1868, he returned to duty before his court-martial sentence was up and re-took command of the 7th Cavalry.
-On November 28, he led a campaign against a village of Cheyenne led by Chief Black Kettle, killing all Indian warriors present and earning himself a reputation as a ruthless Indian fighter.
+Despite Custer’s now-tarnished reputation, the army still needed him to fight Native Americans.
+In September 1868, he returned to duty before his court-martial sentence was up and resumed command of the 7th Cavalry.
+On November 28, he led a campaign against a village of Cheyenne led by Chief Black Kettle, killing all Native American warriors present and earning himself a reputation as a ruthless fighter.

-Over the next several years, Custer discovered that fighting Indians was much different than fighting Confederate soldiers.
+Over the next several years, Custer discovered that fighting Indigenous people was much different than fighting Confederate soldiers.

-The Plains Indians were spread out and elusive.
+The Indigenous warriors were spread out.
 They rode fast ponies and knew the terrain better than Custer ever could.
-They were also ferocious and resolute fighters since they were not just fighting for their individual lives but their entire culture.

 Sitting Bull and Crazy Horse were battle-hardened warriors.

-In 1873, Custer faced a group of attacking Lakota Indians at the Northern Pacific Railroad Survey at Yellowstone.
+In 1873, Custer faced a group of attacking Lakota at the Northern Pacific Railroad Survey at Yellowstone.
 It was his first encounter with Lakota leaders Sitting Bull and Crazy Horse, but it wouldn’t be his last.
-Little did Custer know at the time the two Indians would play a role in his death a few years later.
+Little did Custer know at the time the two Indigenous leaders would play a role in his death a few years later.

 In 1868, the U.S. government had signed a treaty recognizing South Dakota’s Black Hills as part of the Great Sioux Reservation.
 However, after gold was discovered in the Black Hills in 1874, the government had a change of heart and decided to break the treaty and take over the land.

-Custer was tasked with relocating all Indians in the area to reservations by January 31, 1876.
-Any Indian who didn’t comply would be considered hostile.
+Custer was tasked with relocating all Native Americans in the area to reservations by January 31, 1876.
+Any person who didn’t comply would be considered hostile.

 The Native Americans, however, didn’t take the deception lying down.
 Those that could, left their reservations and traveled to Montana to join forces with Sitting Bull and Crazy Horse at their fast-growing camp.
 Thousands strong, the group eventually settled on banks of the Little Bighorn River.